 If you have atrial fibrillation, the following symptoms may mean that you are not getting enough digoxin:

-A rapid pulse (more than 100 beats per minute)
+- Rapid pulse (more than 100 beats per minute).

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.